If playing through Samurai Jack: Battle Through Time this weekend has taught me anything, it’s that I should really have watched more Samurai Jack.

 As I say, the writing and humour are great.
 Aku’s sarcasm is spot on, DiMaggio’s Scotsman is always hilarious and Tom Kenny as a flamboyant, jazz-scatting robot is brilliant.
 Even some of the visual jokes, like wanted posters for Jack listing him as “the most dangerous man on the planet.
 Sometimes wears a hat” are chuckle-inducing.

 But longevity wise, it only took me the weekend to cruise through the game’s nine levels… and I was out of town most of the Saturday.
 You can whack up the difficulty, if you like, as well as replay levels to grind out the combat challenges and hunt collectibles.
 But they all seem so arbitrary, there’s no reason for them other than the sake of a relevant trophy/achievement.

-So who would I recommend this to?
+So who would I recommend Samurai Jack: Battle Through Time to?
 The fans are already going to be on it and scrutinising or praising it in equal measure, but to a newcomer it will seem daunting when it’s already telling an established story.
 Perhaps when it’s a reasonable (read: cheap) price I would say it’s worth it, but unless you’re chasing achievements or a committed Samurai Jack fan, there’s other avenues to get your spectacle action adventure on.

 A perfectly serviceable game that would be more fitting on last generation’s consoles, the only real investment in this will only come from being a fan of the source material.

 Samurai Jack: Battle Through Time is available now on Xbox One (review format), PlayStation 4, Nintendo Switch and PC